k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Create secret for read/write access to an S3 bucket

-Before creating the k8ssandra-cluster, we need to supply credentials so that Apache Medusa has read/write to an S3 bucket, which is where the backup will be stored.
+Before creating the k8ssandra-cluster, we need to supply credentials so that Medusa has read/write to an S3 bucket, which is where the backup will be stored.
 Currently, Medusa supports local, Amazon S3, GKE, and other bucket types.
 In this example, we’re using S3.

+**Note:** See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa wiki for more details for configuring S3.

 To do this, start by creating a secret with the credentials for the S3 bucket.

-The `medusa-bucket-key.yaml` sample in GitHub contains:
+The [medusa-bucket-key.yaml](./medusa-bucket-key.yaml) sample in GitHub contains:

 ```
 apiVersion: v1